SUMMARYWATCH AT HOME

 Writer: Deborah C. Hoard

-VIRTUAL TALK BACK – WEDNESDAY, OCTOBER 21 at 6 PM
+VIRTUAL TALK BACK – WEDNESDAY, OCTOBER 21

 Starting with the personal and intimate origin story of Genghis Khan, Lieberman weaves a rich and close-knit tale of the entire history of the Mongolian people—effortlessly mixing past, present and future in its entire epic splendor.